PaddleHQ/paddle-js-wrapper/README.md

 > **Important:** This package works for Paddle.js v2, which is part of Paddle Billing.
 It does not support Paddle Classic.
 To work with Paddle.js v1, see: [Paddle.js v1 reference](https://developer.paddle.com/classic/reference/ZG9jOjI1MzUzOTg3-paddle-reference?utm_source=dx&utm_medium=paddle-js-wrapper)

-## Before you begin

-This is a beta release, which means it's ready to rely on but we're actively looking for feedback.
-If you've used this package, we'd love to hear how you found it!
-Email us at [team-dx@paddle.com](mailto:team-dx@paddle.com) with any thoughts.

-While in beta, we may introduce breaking changes in the future.
-We'll always tag breaking changes and communicate ahead of time, so you have time to update.

 ## Installation

 Install using `npm`: